DigitalPhonetics/IMS-Toucan/README.md

 ![image](Utility/toucan.png)

-IMS-Toucan is a toolkit to train state-of-the-art Speech Synthesis models.
+IMS-Toucan is a toolkit for teaching, training and using state-of-the-art Speech Synthesis models, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**.
 Everything is pure Python and PyTorch based to keep it as simple and beginner-friendly, yet powerful as possible.

-The PyTorch Modules of [TransformerTTS](https://arxiv.org/abs/1809.08895) and [FastSpeech2](https://arxiv.org/abs/2006.04558) are taken from [ESPnet](https://github.com/espnet/espnet), the PyTorch Modules of [MelGAN](https://arxiv.org/abs/1910.06711) are taken from the [ParallelWaveGAN repository](https://github.com/kan-bayashi/ParallelWaveGAN) which are also authored by the brilliant [Tomoki Hayashi](https://github.com/kan-bayashi).
+The PyTorch Modules of [Tacotron2](https://arxiv.org/abs/1712.05884) and [FastSpeech2](https://arxiv.org/abs/2006.04558) are taken from [ESPnet](https://github.com/espnet/espnet), the PyTorch Modules of [MelGAN](https://arxiv.org/abs/1910.06711) are taken from the [ParallelWaveGAN repository](https://github.com/kan-bayashi/ParallelWaveGAN) which are also authored by the brilliant [Tomoki Hayashi](https://github.com/kan-bayashi).

+For a version of the toolkit that includes TransformerTTS instead of Tacotron2, check out the TransformerTTS branch.
+They are separated to keep the code clean, simple and minimal.

 ## Demonstration